-Respondents should submit a six-year pro forma budget that identifies anticipated operating costs for the intermediary role the Respondent proposes to undertake, including the costs of an independent evaluation of program outcomes.
+Respondents should submit a six-year pro forma budget that identifies operating costs and the number of individuals to be served, with details about how the overall cost estimates were developed.
 The budget should assume three years of service delivery followed by two years of observation and one year for final evaluation of outcomes and wrap-up.
-The budget should assume that services will be delivered in several different parts of the state.

-Potential intermediaries are also encouraged to sketch a budget for the overall project, including the full costs of service delivery.
+Potential Service Providers are also encouraged to sketch a budget for the overall project, including operating costs, the number of individuals to be served, and the sources (including state and private sources) and estimated total of cost savings to be realized by the Commonwealth.
 Some program details are still uncertain.
-Nonetheless, for the purpose of constructing a budget for the overall project, please assume that (1) the project will attempt to serve approximately 1,000 students per year over the three-year service delivery period; (2) payments will be based on actual increases in employment and earnings observed during the project period, plus the net present value of expected earnings increases over participants' lifetimes; (3) the annual cost savings to taxpayers for each additional dollar of earnings ranges from 30 cents to 70 cents, depending on the population being served; (4) the Commonwealth is willing to make up to one-third of the payments based on students who successfully transition to higher education; and (5) the Commonwealth seeks to have the budgetary cost of the initiative be no greater than the taxpayer savings produced.
+Nonetheless, for the purpose of constructing a budget for the overall project, please assume that (1) the project will attempt to serve a total of 1,000 students per year over a three-year service delivery period; (2) payments will be based on actual increases in employment and earnings observed through the project period, plus the net present value of expected earnings increases over participants' lifetimes; (3) the annual cost savings to taxpayers for each additional dollar of earnings ranges from 30 cents to 70 cents, depending on the population being served; (4) the Commonwealth is willing to make up to one-third of payments based on students who successfully transition to higher education; and (5) the Commonwealth seeks to have the budgetary cost of the initiative be no greater than the taxpayer savings produced.